When I think of my grandmother, I think of arancini.

 As a headstrong woman with the apparent upper body strength to match, she recounted the story as though it were a foregone conclusion that she should be victorious over the purse snatcher.
 She was always more interested in telling us of the fine paintings, the sparkling crystal of the chandeliers, and gorgeous detail of the fabrics and draperies she found inside the doctor’s house.
 She sounded like a female Ali Baba stumbling into the cave of the forty thieves rather than into the home of a good Samaritan.

 When she talked of the doctor’s furnishings, however, she wasn’t bowled over by his wealth.
 Instead, I sometimes came away with the impression that she was moved by something else.
-Something deeper: the idea that something plain and sturdy and old could hold within its walls a beauty and a hidden richness that only those who are allowed inside can see.
+Something deeper: the idea that something plain and sturdy and old could hold within its walls a beauty and a hidden treasure that only those who are allowed inside can see.

 When she told that story, I don’t think she saw herself as the victor over the thief.
 I think instead she saw herself as the doctor’s house.